daisugiland/daisugi/packages/daisugi/README.md

 Daisugi is a Japanese forestry technique, originated in the 14th century, where specially planted cedar trees are pruned heavily to produce "shoots" that become perfectly uniform, straight and completely knot free lumber.

 More info: https://twitter.com/wrathofgnon/status/1250287741247426565

+## Other projects

+- [Kintsugi](../kintsugi) is a set of utilities to help build a fault tolerant services.
+- [Kado](../kado) is a minimal and unobtrusive inversion of control container.
+- [Oza](../oza) is a fast, opinionated, minimalist web framework for NodeJS.

 ## License